UltraviolenceCYX/Iron_Five/README.md

 ### Work demonstration

-First, you should install the test packages using command `pip install hypothesis`.
+First, you should install the test packages using command `pip install hypothesis and pip install pytest`.

-Then, Just open the file(`python test_set_immutable.py` `python test_set_mutable.py`) which starts with Test.
-Run the main method.
+Then, Just open the file set_pytest.py and run the main method.
 We can see that the results are correct.

 ### Compare mutable and immutable implementation